mlewis26201/pushgate/README.md

    ```
    This will start the Pushgate service using the secrets and database you initialized above.

-Secrets are stored in `/run/secrets/` by default, or a directory you specify during setup.
+Secrets are stored in `./secrets` by default, or a directory you specify during setup.
+The Docker container will mount this to `/run/secrets/` internally.

 ---